Generic Name: vancomycin (VAN-koe-MYE-sin)

 Treating certain bacterial infections of the stomach or bowel.

-Vancomycin capsules is an antibiotic.
+Vancomycin capsules are an antibiotic.
 It works by killing sensitive bacteria.

 Do NOT use vancomycin capsules if: